 - Considerations and preferences related to data and content distribution methods, such as apps, workspaces, sharing, subscriptions, and embedding of content.

-- Preferences related to dataset modes, such as use of Import mode, DirectQuery mode, or combining the two modes in a Composite model.
+- Preferences related to semantic model modes—previously known as dataset modes, such as use of Import mode, DirectQuery mode, or combining the two modes in a composite model.

 - Securing data and access.